Get Your Free 8 Steps to CRNA Road Map Guide

+What are the pros and cons of becoming a CRNA?
 How do I know that CRNA is the right path for me?
 Wherever you are along this journey, you’ve likely heard some sweeping proclamations about the CRNA career, both positive and negative.
-However, the most qualified person to make the decision to commit to CRNA is YOU.
+However, the most qualified person to make the decision to commit to becoming a CRNA nurse is YOU.

 In this episode, we’re diving into the questions you should be asking yourself to figure out if CRNA is the career for you!
 So put on the blinders to what everyone else is saying, pop in your headphones, and tune in as we cover –